-We didn’t have too wait long, and numerous members of staff came out to fuss me, they tried to fuss Riley as well, but I fought to the front- as we all know I’m the star of the show.
-We were offered Pawsecco or Bottom Sniffer Beer, I (of course) went with pawsecco but Riley allowed me to sample his Bottom Sniffer.
+We didn’t have too wait long, and numerous members of staff came out to fuss me.
+They tried to fuss Riley as well, but I fought to the front- as we all know I’m the star of the show.
+To start, Pawsecco or Bottom Sniffer Beer, I (of course) went with pawsecco but Riley allowed me to sample his beer.
 Both went down a treat, although I’m yet to feel tipsy…

 As soon as I was downing my pawsecco the ladies in black came back, this time they carried two, three-tiered bowls covered in pawprints.
 They set them in front of us and began to explain what each contained.
-This was all too much for me and I dived in head first, my mum listened to the lady who informed her there was a bacon meatloaf (pawfectly made), sweet potato cakes (woofderful), bacon doggy treats (pawfection) and frozen doggy yoghurt.
-Everything tasted so good I couldn’t stop myself from wolfing it all down, unfortunately fussy eater Riley ate all his too which meant no cheeky seconds for me!
+This was all too much for me and I dived in head first.
+Bacon meatloaf (pawfectly made), sweet potato cakes (woofderful), bacon doggy treats (pawfection) and frozen doggy yogurt.
+Everything tasted so good I couldn’t stop myself from wolfing it all down.
+Unfortunately, fussy eater Riley ate all his too which meant no cheeky seconds for me!

-As we dined like the regal pooches we always knew we were, my mum and nan ate their own cakes, they wouldn’t let me sample these, but I heard a lot of “oh my god, this scone is amazing!” “wait, have you tried the profiterole?” “are you going to eat that sandwich, or do you mind if I have it?”
+We dined like the regal pooches we always knew we were while my mum and nan ate their own cakes.
+They wouldn’t let me sample these, but I heard a lot of “oh my god, this scone is amazing!” “wait, have you tried the profiterole?” “are you going to eat that sandwich, or do you mind if I have it?”

 After Dinner Walkies